The boundary of the Milnor fibre and a linking invariant of finitely determined germs: Preliminaries

-With the exception of the two intersection points of the axis and the middle circle, the orbit of every point around the base circle $S^1$ closes after two rounds.
+\csere{With the exception of the two fixed points $(y,z)=(1,0), (y,z)=(-1,0) \in S^1 \times [-1,1]$ of the monodromy map (on the picture these are the intersection points of the axis and the middle circle), pushing any other point around the base circle $S^1=[-\pi, \pi]/(-\pi \sim \pi)$ returns after two rounds, tracing out the orbit $[-\pi,\pi]\times \{(y,z),(\bar{y},-z)\}$.
 Define the oriented `topological longitude' $c$ on $ \partial Y $ as the closed orbit of any point.
 Define the oriented `meridian' $m$ on $ \partial Y $ as one of the boundary components of an arbitrary cylinder fibre.
-The different choices for $c$, respectively for $m$ are homologous to each other in $\partial Y$.
-See \cite[Section 3.]{NP2}, \cite[Section 5.2.]{gtezis}.
+The different choices for $c$ and for $m$, respectively, are homologous to each other in $\partial Y$.
+See \cite[Section 3.]{NP2}, \cite[Section 5.2.]{gtezis}.}

 \begin{thm}[{\cite[Prop.
 4.1.2., Theorem 4.5.4., Cor.
 4.6.3.]{NP2}, \cite[Prop.
 5.3.1., Theorem 5.3.9., Cor.
 5.3.11.]{gtezis}}] One has an orientation preserving diffeomorphism

 where each $ Y_i $ is diffeomorphic to $Y$, and the gluing $ \phi $ is induced by a collection $( \phi_i)_{i=1, \dots, l}$ of diffeomorphisms